VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ## Community and contributions

-We are open to third-party pull requests provided they follow [KISS design principle](https://en.wikipedia.org/wiki/KISS_principle):
+We are open to third-party pull requests provided they follow the [KISS design principle](https://en.wikipedia.org/wiki/KISS_principle):

 - Prefer simple code and architecture.
 - Avoid complex abstractions.